Flixbox/flixbox-nodebot/README.md

-# vite-vanilla-ts-lib-starter
+# flixbox-nodebot

-The starter is built on top of Vite 4.x and prepared for writing libraries in TypeScript.
+The lightbot solver is built on top of Vite 4.x and TypeScript.
 It generates a hybrid package - both support for CommonJS and ESM modules.

+## Credits

+- Most of the regex is from Bing AI.
+- The individual levels have been downloaded from https://github.com/haan/Lightbot/blob/master/resources/maps/maps.txt

+---

+Template readme:

 ## Features